amanojha33/amanojha33/README.md

 ### Hi there，I'm Aman 🙋‍♂️

-- I have strong hands on iOS app development and python skills.
-Currently I am working on system programming and creating projects in C.
+- I have a strong experience in iOS app development and system programming with Linux.
+Currently I am working on server products in Intel.
+- Worked with python, Unix and c++ in my last company.
 - Maths and Quantum Computing are my passtime reads.
+Although spirituality is constant mixup.
+- Analyst by heart, I always have a different perception of everything in this world.
-- Hobbies are reading, cooking and travelling.
+- Hobbies are reading, cooking, music and travelling.

+- Expect a quantum repo for classical problems very soon.